Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Introduction

 \paragraph{Related work.}

 \citet{BartholdiTrick1986} studied \SR with narcissistic and single-peaked preferences.
-They showed that for the case with linear orders (i.e., complete and without ties) \SR \emph{always} admits a unique stable matching, and they provided an $O(n)$-time algorithm to find this matching.
-This is remarkable since restricting the preference domain does not only guarantee the existence of stable matchings, but also allows finding it in time~$O(n)$, that is, sub-linear in the input length~$O(n^2)$.
-In this specific case, this speed up implies that a stable matching can be found without ``reading'' the whole input preferences as long as the input is assumed to be narcissistic and single-peaked.
-In terms of preference structures in the stable matching setting, using a connection between narcissistic single-crossing preference profiles and \emph{semi-standard Young tableaux}~\cite{Stanley1999}, \citet{CheFin2018} counted the number of narcissistic preference profiles that are also either single-peaked or single-crossing.
+They showed that for the case with linear orders (i.e., complete and without ties) a \SR instance with $2n$~agents \emph{always} admits a \emph{unique} stable matching, and they claimed an $O(n)$-time algorithm to find this matching~\cite[Section 3]{BartholdiTrick1986}.
+However, we will show in \cref{ex:BT-n^2} that there are instances for which their algorithm runs in $O(n^2)$~time.
+In terms of preference structures in the stable matching setting, using a connection to narcissistic single-crossing preference profiles~(see \cref{sub:profile+properties} for the corresponding definition) and \emph{semi-standard Young tableaux}~\cite{Stanley1999}, \citet{CheFin2018} counted the number of narcissistic preference profiles that are also either single-peaked or single-crossing.

-\paragraph{Paper structure and our contributions.} In this work, we study the computational complexity of \SR for structured preferences when incompleteness and ties are allowed.
+\paragraph{Paper structure and our contributions.} We study the computational complexity of \SR for structured preferences when incompleteness and ties are allowed.
 In particular, we explore how the specific preference structures help in guaranteeing the existence of stable matchings and in designing efficient algorithms for finding a stable matching, even when the input preferences may be incomplete or contain ties.

 [1]{{#1}} [1]{{\boldmath{#1}}}